 People also ask

-Why was James Fenimore Cooper expelled from Yale?
+James Fenimore Cooper from www.britannica.com

 James Fenimore Cooper